Mortgage Broker vs Lender: What’s the Difference and Which Should You Choose

 As for some final words of wisdom?

 The APR rate is an overall view of the total cost of a loan presented in one large number.
 It’s often higher than the interest rate because it rolls together all the costs associated with borrowing a loan, including interest rate and fees.
-Although, keep in mind that what costs are all included in APR varies by lender.
+However, each lender may include different fees and costs in their APR, so it’s important to look at what’s included.

 To help get a better big picture view of the total cost of a loan, it’s always best to compare the APR rate and the loan’s fees to see which costs more in the end.